Here is a good article discussing your vascular health and varicose veins.

 The pressure builds in the branch veins, also affecting larger veins in the leg.
-The veins can bulge through the skin, causing unsightly varicose veins.
+The veins can bulge through the skin, causing unsightly veins.

 The elevated blood pressure in particular veins damages valves and weakens the walls around the veins, Johns Hopkins notes.